argoproj-labs/argocd-operator/docs/reference/argocd.md

       value: '120'
 ```

 The following example shows how to set multiple replicas of Argo CD Application Controller.
 This example will scale up/down the Argo CD Application Controller based on the parameter clustersPerShard.
 The number of replicas will be set between minShards and maxShards.
-In case the number of replicas required is less than the minShards the number of replicas will be set as minShards.
-Similarly, if the required number of replicas exceeds maxShards, the replica count will be set as maxShards.

 ```yaml
 apiVersion: argoproj.io/v1alpha1